Inside the black box: Neural network-based real-time prediction of US recessions: Variable importance

-SHAP method generates a matrix of Shapley values that contains one row per data instance and twelve columns per feature for each time step.
-These Shapley values can be used to create global explanations by averaging the absolute Shapley values per feature across the twelve time steps and data points.
+SHAP method generates a matrix of Shapley values based on the number of data points and variables.
+These Shapley values can create global explanations by averaging the absolute Shapley values per variable across the twelve-time steps and data points.
 This process is repeated for the entire out-of-sample period.
-The results for GRUs are presented in Figure 9, which depicts the distribution of average absolute SHAP values across features.
-The features are ranked based on their medians, providing insights into their importance for different forecasting horizons.
+To compare the SHAP results of neural network models to linear models, GRU and the ridge logit model are selected for the subsequent analysis, as they perform better than the others in their respective groups of models.
+The results for GRUs are presented in Figure 9, which depicts the distribution of average absolute SHAP values across variables for the entire out-of-sample period.
+The variables are ranked based on their medians, providing insights into their importance for different forecast horizons.

+The ranking of variables may vary over time, but it offers an initial understanding of the key drivers influencing the prediction results for different forecast horizons.
+Variables associated with financial conditions such as the S\&P 500 index and term spread, and macroeconomic variables related to GDP, inflation, and the housing market, commonly regarded as important recession indicators, consistently rank high (\citet{estrella1998}).
+These findings provide valuable insights into the black box and suggest that neural networks effectively capture the patterns inherent in the dynamics of the frequently cited recession indicators.

+Figure 10 presents the SHAP results for the ridge logit model.
+There are three major differences, among others, between the results in Figures 9 and 10.
+Firstly, the order of variables differs for each forecast horizon between the two types of models.
+While some variables appear in the leading groups for both models, their specific order varies significantly.
+For instance, the money supply M2 is influential in the ridge model but less prominent in the GRU model.
+Spearman's rank correlations between them range from -0.24 to 0.10, indicating a weak correlation.

 \begin{landscape}

 \end{landscape}

 \begin{landscape}